Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/technical-notes.md

 - a sequence-only string is only a fragment
 - a signbox-only string is a valid sign
 - sequence-sensitive sorting is unavailable when no temporal prefix is present
+- a prefix and signbox do not have to contain identical symbol sets to be structurally parseable, because the prefix is theory-based sequence data rather than a mechanical mirror of the signbox

 The sequence should also be described carefully: